Are You Compliant

 • Disclaimers

-The Americans with Disabilities Act (ADA) is the United States’ most important law regarding accessibility and civil rights for people with disabilities.
+Web accessibility is a set of rules, behaviors, code standards and design guidelines, that are meant to allow people with disabilities to effectively use websites.
+More about the Americans with Disabilities Act (ADA) The Americans with Disabilities Act (ADA) is the United States’ most important law regarding accessibility and civil rights for people with disabilities.
 Signed into law in 1990, the ADA prohibits discrimination against anyone based on ability or disability.
 It came to fruition after a 2-year campaign to advance civil rights to marginalized groups, where disability activists lobbied for laws prohibiting discrimination.
 The ADA draws on the precedent set by Section 504 of the Rehabilitation Act, which guarantees rights to people with disabilities in the government sector.

 What does the ADA cover now?

 The ADA is a broad piece of legislation covering many aspects of accessibility for people with disabilities.
 The part of the ADA that affects how businesses serve customers is called the “ADA Title III.”
 The ADA Title III covers public areas and accommodations which apply to businesses, restaurants, hotels, theaters, doctors’ offices, libraries, parks, and almost every other place of work.
+The ADA highlights two primary requirements:

 • Employers have to make accommodations for employees with disabilities to be able to do their jobs, including disability-friendly entrances, disability-friendly bathrooms, and the right kind of chairs, desks, and office equipment.